Statistical Inference for High-Dimensional Linear Regression with Blockwise Missing Data: Theoretical Justifications

-The proof of Theorem \ref{est.thm}, however, is involved, and very different from the existing results concerning the standard Dantzig selector or the Lasso estimator for the linear regression model \citep{candes2007dantzig,bickel2009simultaneous,negahban2010unified}.
-The complete proof can be found in Appendix \ref{proof.thm1}.
-In particular, as a key component of our theoretical analysis, a novel restricted singular value inequality is developed, which accounts for the multiple blockwise-imputed samples, and plays a similar role as the restricted eigenvalue condition \citep{bickel2009simultaneous,raskutti2010restricted}, or the restricted strong convexity property \citep{negahban2010unified,negahban2012restricted} in the previous literature.
-The inequality, summarized as the following proposition, could be of independent interest.
-The proof is provided in Appendix \ref{prop.proof}.
+The proof of Theorem \ref{est.thm} is involved, and is very different from {the existing work that analyzes the risk bound of the Dantzig selector or the Lasso estimator for the linear regression model with complete data \citep{candes2007dantzig,bickel2009simultaneous}}.
+The detailed proof can be found in Section S5 of the Supplement.
+In particular, as a key component of our theoretical analysis, a novel restricted singular value inequality is developed, which accounts for the blockwise-imputed samples, and plays a similar role as the restricted eigenvalue condition {\citep{raskutti2010restricted}, or the restricted strong convexity property \citep{negahban2010unified,negahban2012restricted} needed for the analysis of high-dimensional $\ell_1$-penalized estimators. } This inequality, proved in Section S7.4 of the Supplement, could be of independent interest.